markhuot/markhuot.github.io/_posts/2017-06-14-a-noobs-into-to-react.md

 }
 ```

-More `React.createElement` here because, again, I can't pass `Photo` to React, I need to turn it into an actual "DOM" element for it to do anything.
-This is getting a bit tedious and probably means it's time for some JSX.
-But, before going there let's adjust `index.js` to point to our `MoviePoster.js` and see what happens. `index.js` now looks like this,
+More `React.createElement` here because, again, I can't pass the uninstantiated `Photo` class directly in to React, I need to turn it into an actual "DOM" element for it to do anything.
+All these `createElement` calls are getting a bit tedious though so it is probably time for some JSX.

+But, before reconfiguring everything let's adjust `index.js` to point to our `MoviePoster.js` and see what happens. `index.js` now looks like this,

 ```javascript
 const React = require('react');